emqx/emqx-docs/en_US/rule/backend_timescaledb.md

 (1 row)
 ```

-And from the rule list, verify that the "Matched" column has increased
+Click the icon in the **Monitor** column of the rule to see the metrics.
+Verify that the number of matched has increased to 1:
-to 1:

 ![EMQX Timescale Rule Metrics](./assets/rule-engine/timescale-rule-metrics.png)